WeienLi/WeienLi/README.md

 ## Hi you found me 👋

-My name is Barry I did my Bachelors @McGIll and I will be starting my Masters @MIT.
+My name is Barry I did my Bachelors @McGIll and I am doing my Masters @MIT.
 My Github repo will contain all the exciting projects I have worked on.

 - 🔭 I’m currently working on RAG Agent